apache/cordova-docs/docs/en/edge/cordova/accelerometer/acceleration/acceleration.md

 Description
 -----------

-This object is created and populated by Cordova, and returned by an `Accelerometer` method.
+An `Acceleration` object is populated and returned by any of the API's `Accelerometer` methods.
 Acceleration values include the effect of gravity (9.81 m/s^2), so that when a device lies flat and facing up, _x_, _y_, and _z_ values returned should be `0`, `0`, and `9.81`.